How to write the perfect CV if you’re a freelancer

 Always include your standard rate so employers know what to expect, don’t sell yourself short but you definitely don’t want to put off potential clients with extortionate rates.
 If you are unsure what to charge, always do your research before applying.

 2. Make your education stand out

 You’ve worked hard for your education and qualifications so don’t let them go unnoticed.
 Make a clear statement with your degree in a relevant field to ensure employers know you’re more than qualified for the job.
 The same goes for any industry-related work experience.
-Remember as a freelancer your skills are the foundations, and adding them to your CV might guarantee that you win the work!
+Remember, as a freelancer your skills should be the foundation of your CV and making sure they’re visible might guarantee that you win the work!

-3. Clearly state your native language and language combination
+3. Clearly state your native language and language combinations

 4. Include your availability